 Ingredients to make chocolate chip cookies

-How to make perfect chocolate chip cookies
+How to make chocolate chip cookies from scratch

 1. Whisk together flour, baking powder, baking soda, and salt.
-See the tips below the printable recipe for information about the flour.

 2. Cream the butter, add sugars, and beat until well-blended.